Fort Wayne Children's Zoo Home

 Arrival:

-• You will drop off your camper at the Zoo Education Center, which is located across the street from the Zoo at 600 Franke Park Drive.
+• Children can be dropped off at the check-in table for their camp.
+Kids for Nature Camps begin and end at the Zoo Education Center, which is located across the street from the Zoo (600 Franke Park Drive).

 Dismissal: